 Find out if there is any necessary paperwork for graduation.
 Some schools require an “Intent to Graduate” form or other notification.
 Avoid missing important deadlines!

 Stay engaged.
 Senioritis can strike in college as well as high school.
 This is not the time to kick back.
 They need to finish strong.

 Is your student’s account in good order?
 Remind them to log in and if needed call or drop by the Bursar or Student Accounts office.
 Unpaid fees can hold up your student’s diploma.

 While students savor senior year and complete degree requirements, they also need to prepare for whatever is next.

-- Use this fall to look for spring internship opportunities.
-More and more employers expect students to have completed one or more internships — and a great internship may turn into a job offer.
+There is still time to line up a spring internship opportunity — or maybe even a couple of micro-internships.
+More and more employers expect students to have completed an internship or two, and a great internship may turn into a job offer.

-- Join a professional organization or two related to your student’s intended profession.
+Join a professional organization related to their intended profession.
 They’ll be able to find out more about the profession, follow current trends in the field, and network.
 Many organizations also have job boards available only to members.

-- Take advantage of any and all career-related opportunities on campus: workshops, career-related speakers, career fairs, etc.
+Take advantage of any and all career-related opportunities on campus even if in 2020–21 they may be virtual: workshops, career-related speakers, career fairs, etc.

-- Engage your student in some life discussions.
-(These are good conversations for when they’re home at winter break.)
+Engage your student in some life discussions.
+(These are good conversations for winter break.)
 Do they know how to estimate their expected post-graduate living expenses, create a budget, find necessary insurance, consider benefits in a job offer, plan for retirement, and make a debt repayment plan?

 It’s the best early graduation gift you can give to your college senior.